Top 10 Comic Book Couples

-Hey folks, just a quick reminder that Valentine’s Day is on Thursday, so you’d better not forget to pick up the box of chocolates, flowers and jewelry that your significant other is expecting!
+Hey all, I hop you are enjoying your Valentine’s Day and are spending your time with your significant other rather and exchanging chocolates, flowers, jewelry and what have you.
 Or, if you’re lucky like I am, you’ll be getting each other something nerdy and awesome that doesn’t die in two days or give you indigestion!

 In honor of the “Lover’s Holiday,” I thought it might be appropriate to put together a list of some of the power couples of the comic book world.
 In all honesty, none of these couples should really be too surprising, but it just reaffirms the importance and role that these folks have played in some of our favorite comics.
 Unlike most of my other lists I put together, this one does have an order of importance, so pay attention!

 This power couple is both daring and sexy, no matter how you look at it.
 The pair have had a deadly relationship that has been on-again-off-again for some time, but the chemistry between the two is undeniable.
 Both are deadly and unrelenting in their quest, but their end-games are quite different, which also makes this one of the most dysfunctional relationships in comic books.

 Whenever I watch the X-Men films, I get very angry when I see that they put Rogue in a relationship with Iceman.
 They terribleness of the characters aside, there is only one person that Rogue should be in a relationship with and that is the Ragin’ Cajun!
 This is a classic romance that belongs more in the Victorian era than it does in a comic book.
 The two Southern star-crossed lovers join together not only because of their love for each other, but also for their understanding of each other’s past.
 Both have darkness and mysteries and they accept that.
 Not only that, but their lack of physical contact is made up by intangible love, which is so much more powerful